-KLP Banken also reported a adequate Basel leverage ratio of 5.4% as of end-June 2019 (end-2018: 5.6%), which is above its 3% regulatory requirement.
-Normally the requirement for a non-systemic Norwegian bank would be 5%, but in October 2018, the Norwegian Department of Finance approved KLP Banken's exception from the extra 2p.p. buffer for banks because KLP Banken uses the standardised approach when calculating credit risk weights.
+KLP Banken also reported an adequate Basel leverage ratio of 5.5% as of end-2020 (end-2019: 5.4%), which is above its 3% regulatory requirement.
+Normally the requirement for a non-systemic Norwegian bank would be 5%, but in October 2018, the Norwegian Department of Finance approved KLP Banken's exception from the extra 2 p.p. buffer for banks because KLP Banken uses the standardised approach when calculating credit risk weights.